 Dealing with knots

-However long you have been practising embroidery you will always have knots to deal with.
-One way to avoid tangles is to let your needle dangle loose once every few minutes, this will get rid of any twisting of thread which is likely to cause knots.
+However long you have been practicing embroidery you will always have knots to deal with.
+One way to avoid tangles is to let your needle dangle loosely once every few minutes, this will get rid of any twisting of thread which is likely to cause knots.

 Now you have your fabric in your hoop and your needle threaded, its time to start sewing!